neurodynamic/react_rails_webpack/README.md

 ## About

 When I looked over the available gems for react/rails integrations, none of them were as customizable as I wanted, so I decided to build my own.
 Since I wanted it to be as customizable as possible, I made my gem a set of generators, instead of a bunch of under-the-hood gem code.
-You can customize the inner workings of this integration to your heart's content, since all the files and folders used for the integration will be added directly to your app.
+You can customize the inner workings of this integration to your heart's content, since all the files used for the integration will be added directly to your app.
 You can edit them, delete them, and add or remove any npm packages you like, because this integration allows you to use any npm packages you could use in a static front-end react app.

-Pros:
+**Pros:**

 - Webpack integration
 - Hot-reloading webpack development server
+- Ability to see dev server output on any computer (or mobile device) on your network
 - Built-in redux integration
 - Generators provide example code for basic react components and react-redux components
 - Highly customizable
 - Ability to use any npm packages that you could use on a static front-end app

-Cons:
+**Cons:**

-- This gem does NOT do server-side rendering, so if you need to do SEO stuff within your react components, it's probably the wrong choice
+- This gem does not do server-side rendering, so if you need to do SEO stuff within your react components, it's probably the wrong choice

 ## Installing the Gem